CarloAndreaDeFilippo/ScatteringSimulator/README.md

 ### Output

-For ```simType``` set to ```1D```, the program computes the scattering data along the specified axes and saves the results in the chosen output folder:
+The program computes the scattering data and saves the results in the chosen output folder:
 ```
-project
+outputFolder
 │
-└───outputFolder
+└─── rho1D
 │   └───confName0
 │       │   axis_0.txt
-│       │   axis_1.txt
 │       │   ...
 │   └───confName1
 │       │   axis_0.txt
-│       │   axis_1.txt
 │       │   ...
+└─── rho2D
+│   └───confName0
+│       │   axis_0.txt
+│       │   ...
+│   └───confName1
+│       │   axis_0.txt
+│       │   ...
 ```

+The ```Analysis``` folder contains two scripts used to analyze and plot the results from a set of different configurations of the same system, allowing you to obtain more accurate averaged results.

-The averageScatt1D.py script processes data from different configurations, calculates axis-wise averages, writes the averaged datasets into files in the data folder, and creates a plot of the results for all axes.
+The ```averageScatt1D.py``` script processes 1D scattering data from multiple configurations, computes axis-wise averages, saves the averaged datasets to files in the data folder, and generates a combined plot showing the results for all axes.

+Similarly, ```averageScatt2D.py``` processes 2D scattering data from multiple configurations across all selected planes, computes plane-wise averages, saves the averaged datasets to files in the data folder, and produces a heatmap plot for each plane.

 [^1]: ACS Nano 2022, 16, 2, 2558–2568, [https://doi.org/10.1021/acsnano.1c09208](https://doi.org/10.1021/acsnano.1c09208)